Shao-Group/llmembedding/README.md

 embedding_mean = torch.mean(hidden_states[0], dim=0)
 ```

-### Experiments
+## Experiments
 The repository includes code for two experiments:

-## Correlation with Edit Distance
+### Correlation with Edit Distance
 This experiment evaluates the correlation between the model's sequence embeddings and the actual edit distance.
 The codes are at edit_distance/.

-## Similar Sequence Searching
+### Similar Sequence Search
-This experiment demonstrates the ability of the embeddings to retrieve similar sequences from a dataset efficiently.
+This experiment demonstrates the model's ability to identify top similar sequences for a given sequence.
-The codes are at similar_sequence_searching/.
+The codes are at similar_sequence_search/.

-# ### Citation
-# If you use this code or the models in your research, please cite appropriately.

-# ### License
-# This project is licensed under the MIT License.
-See the LICENSE file for details.